WolframResearch/AWSLambda-WolframLanguage/examples/aws-sam/http-mode/README.md

 <hr/>

-*This walkthrough is derived from an AWS-provided SAM CLI application template.
-The original document is located [here](https://github.com/aws/aws-sam-cli-app-templates/blob/master/nodejs14.x-image/cookiecutter-aws-sam-hello-nodejs-lambda-image/%7B%7Bcookiecutter.project_name%7D%7D/README.md).*
+*This file is derived from an AWS-provided SAM CLI application template.
+The original document from which this walkthrough has been modified is located [here](https://github.com/aws/aws-sam-cli-app-templates/blob/master/nodejs14.x-image/cookiecutter-aws-sam-hello-nodejs-lambda-image/%7B%7Bcookiecutter.project_name%7D%7D/README.md).*
-*The original document is licensed under the Apache-2.0 License, and carries the following notice:*
+*The repository containing the original document is licensed under the [Apache-2.0 License](https://github.com/aws/aws-sam-cli-app-templates/blob/master/LICENSE), and carries the following notice:*
 *`Copyright 2019 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.`*